mhurley100/pands-project/README.md

 Ronald A. Fischer (British statistician and biologist) used Anderson’s data and formulated linear discriminant analysis using the Iris dataset in his 1936 paper "The use of multiple measurements in taxonomic problems".

 The goal of discriminant analysis is given four measurements a flower can be classified correctly.
-This means that given certain data outcome may be predictable.
+Data analytics has evolved significantly since Fischer's paper with the Iris dataset used for training and testing of algorithms and Machine Learning.
+It is possible that with multivariate samples outcomes can be predicted.

 ## Dataset Analysis
-Is it possible to classify species of Iris (Setosa, Versicolor and Virginica) with given dimensions of sepal width, sepal length, petal width and petal length?
-Can classes be predicted given certain parameters?
-This project will examine that possibility.
+Is it possible to classify and predict species of Iris (Setosa, Versicolor and Virginica) with 4 given dimensions (sepal width, sepal length, petal width and petal length)?
+Classes be predicted given multiple parameters.
+This project examines univariate, multivariate and machine learning capabilities.

 ### Import data: